32 Weeks Pregnant: Symptoms, Ultrasound, & Body Changes

 You will experience a range of body changes during pregnancy at 32 weeks.
 But not to worry, as these can be controlled to an extent:

-• Swollen feet: Oedema is common during pregnancy, and as a result, you may notice swelling in your feet and ankles.
+- Swollen feet: Oedema is common during pregnancy, and as a result, you may notice swelling in your feet and ankles.
 This happens due to excess water retention in those regions.
-Buy comfortable free size shoes if your feet hurt.
+Buy comfortable free-size shoes if your feet hurt.

-• Change in the colour of nipples: Your nipples are going to get considerably darker as your breasts ready themselves for your newborn.
+- Change in the colour of nipples: Your nipples are going to get considerably darker as your breasts ready themselves for your newborn.
 This is due to the antibacterial oils they produce to keep the area sterile.

-• Excess vaginal secretions: Your vagina is preparing for delivery by preparing a thick mucous layer around the walls to keep them lubricated.
+- Excess vaginal secretions: Your vagina is preparing for delivery by preparing a thick mucous layer around the walls to keep them lubricated.
 As this could be a tad inconvenient, carry around a sanitary napkin just in case you need it.

-Symptoms at 32 Weeks of Pregnancy
+Symptoms of 32 Weeks of Pregnancy

-• Feeling faint
+2. Feeling faint

-• Haemorrhoids
+3. Haemorrhoids

-• Constipation
+4. Constipation

 With your rapidly growing foetus squeezing your organs to the side, your bowels are not faring any better.
 The pressure exerted on them might make your daily motions infrequent and more difficult.

-• Itchy skin
+5. Itchy skin

 The bigger your baby gets, the more it stretches your belly skin.
 This could lead to dryness and cracks.
 Moisturisers are well suited to ease the discomfort.

-• Heartburn
+6. Heartburn

 Belly at 32 Weeks of Pregnancy

-A 32nd week, an ultrasound scan is important as it can tell you several details, such as:
+In the 32nd week, an ultrasound scan is important as it can tell you several details, such as:

-• Foetal growth: Your doctor will be able to tell you if the baby is growing normally.
+- Foetal growth: Your doctor will be able to tell you if the baby is growing normally.

-• Foetal placement: Your baby needs to be with his head down towards the cervix, but sometimes can be in the reverse position.
+- Foetal placement: Your baby needs to be with his head down towards the cervix, but sometimes can be in the reverse position.

 You may also get a 3D ultrasound scan to observe the minute details of your little one’s face and body.
 An ultrasound scan at 32 weeks of pregnancy is a must if suggested by your doctor.